 As I have a limited number of research assistant opportunities, competition is typically strong.
 Acceptance of new students into the CASCR is based upon availability, degree progress, and academic merit.
 Here are some of the criteria I apply:

-It is best if beginning lab members have at least 6 quarters left before graduation, so they can receive some training and have time to develop their own project.
-However, there is room for people with less time until graduation and who do not necessarily want to develop their own project.
+It is best if beginning lab members have at least one full academic year left before graduation (and preferably at least 6 quarters), so they can receive some training and have time to develop their own project.
+However, research needs sometimes provide opportunities for students with less time until graduation and who do not necessarily want to develop their own project.